Ruborcalor/ti84-minesweeper/README.md

 ## Usage

 * Clone the github repo onto your ti84 plus CE device, either physical or virtual.
-You can't actually use git from the calculator as far as I know of so you'll have to find a way to transfer the (TI-connect, EUcm, etc).
+You can't actually use git from the calculator as far as I know of so you'll have to find a way to transfer the (TI-connect, CEmu, etc).
 * Make sure all the files are in the calculators RAM.
 * Start one of the main programs!